trant22t/kalapa_credit_scoring/README.md

 #### Classifiers, Hyperparameter Tuning, and Oversampling Techniques
 The main model is formulated as a binary classification problem, in which the target variable can take the value of either 0 (good) or 1 (bad).
 We experiment with random forest, XGBoost, Light GBM and multilayer perceptron.
-For all model types, we both use the Python built-in default parameters and search through their customized grid spaces for the optimal hyperparameters.
+For all model types, we both use the Python built-in default parameters and search through customized grid spaces for optimal hyperparameters.
 LightGBM with cross-validated hyperparameters achieves the best performance, followed by XGBoost.

 We also attempt to find the best combination of model type and oversampling strategy to address the unbalanced data issue.